The Hubble Tension resolved by the DESI Baryon Acoustic Oscillations Measurements: Method

 The parameter $z_i$ is the upper boundary of redshift bin, and $z_0 = 0$.
 For $w(z) = -1$, it describes the $\Lambda$CDM model.
 Under the assumption that $w(z)$ remains constant within each redshift bin, the function $f_{\mathrm{DE}}(z)$ becomes a piece-wise function of the form

 where $w_i$ is the value of $w(z)$ in the $i$th redshift bin, and $n$ is the total number of the redshift bin.
+The value of $w_0$ can be assumed to be a constant.
+Given that $z_0 = 0$ under this condition, it follows that the value of $w_0$ does not affect the result.
 Under the piece-wise function approach, we derive its redshift evolution across distinct bins.

 Since both the luminosity distance and Hubble expansion rate involve integrals and summations over different redshift bins, which introduce inherent correlations among the fitted $w_i$ values \citep{Riess2007}.
 In order to remove these correlations, we used the component analysis by diagonalizing the covariance matrix \citep{Huterer2005,Riess2007}.
 The covariance matrix of the constrained $w_i$ can be generated by taking the average over the chain, i.e.,